trlafleur/Soil_Moisture_Sensor_MS_R1.1-RFM95/README.md

 Has a DS3231 Real Time clock to wake up processor at designated hour

-Has support on the board for a flow meter (but no software in this code base)
+Has support on the board for a flow meter and pressure sensor (but no software in this code base)

-Uses a RocketScream Mini-Pro M0 CPU with an RFM95 radio

 Solar, battery Powered or via 8 to 28v AC or DC

 Sleep's most of the time and just wakes up to see if its time to send a report.

+Support for requesting and receiving time of day for setting RTC

+Support for updating sensor tx schedule via V_VAR1

 (Board is designed to fit in a Hammond 1554 case)